emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 The configuration file is named **.emscripten**.
 It is user-specific, and is located in the user's home directory (**~/.emscripten** on Linux).

-The file should not be updated directly.
+The file should generally not be updated directly unless you're :ref:`building Emscripten from source <installing-from-source>`.
 Instead use the *emsdk* to activate specific SDKs and tools as needed (``emsdk activate <tool/SDK>``).

-Below is a typical **.emscripten** file, taken from a user's root directory on Windows:
+Below is a typical **.emscripten** file (created by *emsdk*), taken from a user's root directory on Windows.
+Note the variable names used to point to the different tools:

-.. todo:: **HamishW** When I've fully tested on ubuntu perhaps include the file from there (since Linux is the most used platform.
+.. todo:: **HamishW** When I've fully tested on ubuntu perhaps include the file from there (since Linux is the most used platform).

 ::